 C.2.c Physio works into the deep future

 The speech-producing parts of the human body do not change or evolve over time.
 This means that PA applies universally to all past, present and future languages, and in fact into the deep future.

 C.2.d.
 Culturally neutral

 PA is totally culture neutral.
 PA is a script that was constructed based on the science of the human body.
-This means it is completely unrelated to any ethnic, national or cultural group, or any group’s particular history.
+This means it is completely unrelated to any ethnic, national or cultural group, or to any group’s particular history.
 It did not evolve organically over time as did almost all writing systems on Earth, past or present.
 In short, PA carries no cultural baggage.

 C.3.
 Single case letters

-PA letters are single case letters.
+All PA letters are single case letters.
 Each letter has only one invariable form.
 In linguistics, this type of alphabet is described as unicase or unicameral.
 Alphabets whose letters have two forms are called bicameral alphabets.
 Most European languages, including English, are bicameral alphabets.
-The two forms are described as majuscule or miniscule letters, uppercase and lowercase letters, or, in everyday speech, capital or small letters.
+The two forms are described as majuscule or miniscule letters, as uppercase and lowercase letters, or, in everyday speech, as capital or small letters.
 The Roman alphabet used in English is just such a bicameral alphabet.
 But PA's single case form for its letters makes it much easier to teach and learn because a student only has to learn one, not two, sets of letters.

 C.4.
 PA is easy to understand, learn, teach, remember and use

 Because of its universality, featural nature and single case letters, PA is extremely easy to understand, learn, teach, remember and use (reading, writing and speaking).
 As a result, PA can easily be learned, mastered and applied in a few hours.
 And native speakers learning PA already have an in-grained sense of what their body is doing to produce speech, which accelerates their learning.
 Contrast this with the years that speakers now must take to learn the pronunciations of letters in an alphabet that evolved organically over time, in which the form of each letter is unrelated to the form of any other letters in the language, or in which one letter or letter combinations may have multiple pronunciations.